pieroproietti/penguins-eggs-book/01-about.md

 Eggs.
 This Linux remastering software - built initially with JavaScript, then switched to TypeScript - allows users to create custom ISO images, perform backups and clone the system.
-Whether using Debian, Devuan, Ubuntu, Arch or their derivatives, Penguins\' Eggs can cover all amd64, i386 and arm64 architectures.
+Whether using Debian, Devuan, Ubuntu, Arch or their derivatives, Penguins' eggs can cover all amd64, i386 and arm64 architectures.

 * **Dart and JavaScript Enthusiast**: I followed Google\'s Dart project